Skip to main content

 The Relationship and Speed Problem

 Project-based engagements produce point-in-time outputs.
 Cybersecurity is not a point-in-time problem.
 Threats evolve.
 Regulations change.
 Staff turn over.
-A security programme that is not actively maintained degrades from the moment it is delivered.
+Security work that is not actively maintained starts degrading from the moment it is delivered.

 What mid-market businesses need is an ongoing relationship — someone who knows their environment, maintains their documentation, and is available when a decision needs to be made.
 Big consultancies are not structured to deliver this at a price point that makes sense for a $10 million business.